guanquann/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When using non ASCII characters**, the application may not display the characters correctly.
+We currently only support ASCII characters, but we plan to support Unicode characters in the future.
+3. **When operating on macOS**, the application may not show bolded text.
+This is a known issue with the JavaFX library on macOS.
+Click [here](https://github.com/javafxports/openjdk-jfx/issues/344) for more details.

 --------------------------------------------------------------------------------------------------------------------